-The Supreme Court, which is the only court explicitly created by the Constitution, is the most powerful court in the United States.
-The Court has nine justices and its decisions cannot be appealed to any other court.
-For that reason, the Supreme Court is an incredibly powerful and important body, and anomination of a new justice is an event that attracts significant media attention, debate and even controversy.
+The Supreme Court, which is the only court explicitly created by the Constitution, is the most powerful in the United States.
+The Court has nine justices, and its decisions cannot be appealed to any other court.
+For that reason, the Supreme Court is a compelling and important body, and a nomination of a new justice is an event that attracts significant media attention, debate, and even controversy.

 Although Congress has the right to decide how many judges are on the Supreme Court, it can’t change the powers given to the Court by the Constitution.
 The Judiciary Act of 1789 established the Court with one chief justice and five associate justices.
 Between 1789 and 1869, the number of justices on the Court changed six times but has remained at nine (eight associate justices and one chief justice) since 1869.

 The Chief Justice is the “executive officer” of the Court but, like the other justices, has only one vote in deciding cases.
-In order to decide a case, six justices must vote and a simple majority is all that’s required.
+To decide a case, six justices must vote, and a simple majority is all that’s required.
 When a decision isn’t unanimous, the Court issues majority and minority (or dissenting) opinions.
 Justices often write separate concurring opinions if they agree with the majority but for different reasons.

 An opinion is a document that details the justices’ arguments and the reasons behind their decisions.
 These documents can also contain decisions about the constitutionality of a law or their beliefs about how a law should be interpreted.
-Opinions comprise a very important part of what’s known as case law, the law created by judges’ written opinions.
+Opinions comprise an essential part of the case law, the law created by judges’ written opinions.
 Case law and precedent set by the Supreme Court are binding on lower courts.
-They are also used as a guide in the crafting of future legislation by Congress and as case studies by law school students and legal scholars.
+They are also used as a guide in crafting future legislation by Congress and as case studies by law school students and legal scholars.

 This statue of former Chief Justice John Marshall, possibly the most influential justice in the Supreme Court’s history, is located in John Marshall Park, next to the United States Courthouse.

 One of the most important court opinions came in an 1803 case called Marbury v.
 Madison.
-Chief Justice John Marshall issued the majority opinion for this case, which established the concept known as judicial review.
+Chief Justice John Marshall issued the majority opinion for this case, which established the judicial review concept.
 Although not specified in the Constitution, Chief Justice Marshall used the case as an opportunity to declare that “a legislative act contrary to the Constitution is not law” and that “it is emphatically the province and the duty of the judicial department to say what the law is” [ref].
 In this way, he greatly expanded the powers of the Supreme Court.

 Twelve appeals courts and 94 district courts serve the United States and its territories.

 There are 12 regional Circuit Court of Appeals and one U.S. Court of Appeals for the Federal Circuit.
 Created in 1891, the number of judges on each court varies from six to 28, but most have 10 to 15.
-Each court has the power to review decisions of district courts in its region.
-Appeals Courts, sometimes called appellate courts, can also review orders of independent regulatory agencies if a dispute remains after the agencies’ internal review processes have been exhausted.
+Each court has the power to review the decisions of district courts in its region.
+Appeals Courts, sometimes called appellate courts, can also review independent regulatory agencies’ orders if a dispute remains after the agencies’ internal review processes have been exhausted.

 A defendant who is found guilty by a criminal court can appeal the ruling to have the case heard by the Court of Appeals.
 Either side may appeal in a civil case.
-When the Court of Appeals hears a case, the person appealing the case, called the appellant, must show that the trial court made a legal error that affected the outcome of the case.
+When the Court of Appeals hears a case, the person appealing the case, called the appellant, must show that the trial court made a legal error that affected the case’s outcome.
 Each side presents its argument in written documents called briefs to a panel of three judges.
-The court bases its decision on the record of the case and does not solicit new testimony or evidence.
+The court bases its decision on the case’s record and does not solicit new testimony or evidence.
 Some panels also allow for short oral arguments.

 The court’s decision is final unless the case is sent back to the trial court.
 Someone who loses in Appeals Court can petition for a writ of certiorari, an official request for the Supreme Court to review the case.
-The Supreme Court is not required to hear the case but generally will if multiple appellate courts have interpreted the law differently, if an important legal principle is at stake or if the case presents an issue relating to how the Constitution is interpreted. or if multiple appellate courts have interpreted the law differently.
+The Supreme Court is not required to hear the case.
+Generally, it will if multiple appellate courts have interpreted the law differently, if an important legal principle is at stake or if the case presents an issue relating to how the Constitution is interpreted. or if multiple appellate courts have interpreted the law differently.

 Bankruptcy Appellate Panels

 Bankruptcy Appellate Panels (BAPs) are panels made up of three judges that hear appeals of bankruptcy court decisions.
-Considered a unit of the Federal Court of Appeals, BAPs were created and modified by the Bankruptcy Reform Acts of 1978 and 1994.
+Considered a Federal Court of Appeals unit, BAPs were created and modified by the Bankruptcy Reform Acts of 1978 and 1994.
 Appellants can appeal decisions by bankruptcy courts with the BAP or a District Court.
-The following circuits have BAPs: 1st, 6th, 8th, 9th and 10th.
+The following circuits have BAPs: 1st, 6th, 8th, 9th, and 10th.